mearashadowfax/ScrewFast/README.md

 Your article content goes here.
 ```
-5. Click the green "Commit changes" button in the top right.
+5. Click the green "Commit changes" button in the top right, add your commit message and click the green sign off button.

 ### B. Code contributions